xelis-project/xelis-blockchain/README.md

 We also aims to enabled Smart Contracts support in the future.

-We provide differents built-in network:
+We provide different built-in networks:
 - Mainnet: Released April 20, 2024.
 - Testnet: Running
 - Devnet: this network is used for local development purpose where you want to create your own local chain.
 It has no peers